Medtracker-Polygon-Bootcamp/Medtracker_Final/README.md

 1. Make sure your metamask is connected.

+2. Assign Roles

-2. First click on Assign roles.
+First click on Assign roles.
 This section will be handled by the drug supply agency(NAFDAC in case of Nigeria).
 Open your Mumbai test net on Metamask and create 4 accounts(One for manufacturer, one for third party, one for delivery hub, one for customer)

 ![Screenshot 2022-12-04 at 22 21 22](https://user-images.githubusercontent.com/29931071/205519717-5f34d228-22ec-477a-9e88-7c112d82eda2.png)